aminskey/DataStructures/Stack/README.md

 _etc._
 **Just kidding**

-These are the types of stacks there are (OR THOSE THAT I KNOW OF)
+These are the types of stacks there are (or those i know of)

 	1. Linkedlist stacks
 	2. Array Stacks